 The American Society for Testing and Materials (ASTM) recommended in 1996 that biodiesel have a cloud point of at most 38 degrees F. The cloud point can be lowered with winterizing additives formulated for diesel fuels.
 Biodiesel blends such as B20 (20 percent biodiesel and 80 percent petrodiesel) typically require no action beyond that necessary for ordinary petrodiesel (Tickell, 2000).

-The United States produces approximately 3-5 billion gallons of waste vegetable oil every year in restaurants (Groschen).
+The United States produces approximately 3 to 5 billion gallons of waste vegetable oil every year in restaurants (Groschen, no date).
 Much of this product goes to landfills; some is used in the soap and cosmetics industry.
 Waste cooking oil could meet only a small percentage of total U.S. diesel demand.
 Converting this waste into a relatively low-cost resource, however, reduces the environmental degradation and costs of disposal in landfills.

 The quantity of biodiesel that can be produced from crops is also limited.
-If rapeseed were grown on every acre of cropland available in the United States in 2002, an estimated 36.3 billion gallons of oil could be produced — fairly close to current national demand (Peterson).
+If rapeseed were grown on every acre of cropland available in the United States in 2002, an estimated 36.3 billion gallons of oil could be produced — fairly close to current national demand (Peterson, no date).
 But it is not practical to use all available farmland to produce transportation fuels.
 Moreover, very serious ethical issues are raised by sacrificing croplands for vehicle fuel in a world where people are hungry and populations are growing.
-For a discussion of the food versus fuel controversy, see the Web site www.journeytoforever.org.
+For a discussion of the food versus fuel controversy, see Journey to Forever.

 Ninety percent of the biodiesel virgin oil feedstock in the United States in 2001 was from soybeans.
 There are many reasons why soybeans draw most of the market share as a biodiesel feedstock.
 Soy is a versatile, nitrogen-fixing crop that yields oil and food for humans and livestock.
 Soybean meal is of a higher market value than soy oil.
 Consequently, soy oil is a low-priced by-product available in relatively large volumes.